 Supporting our students, staff and alumni

 We would like to offer our support for any students who are or have been affected and invite them to make contact with the Welfare Team at their campus.
 Our Counselling Service is also available for support at this time of emotional difficulty.
 The University also offers an online support community for our students and staff, Together All, which provides an anonymous 24/7 safe, confidential and moderated space for students to talk about their experiences, explore their feelings and learn how to improve and self-manage their emotional wellbeing.

 Our staff (and members of their family) have access to a confidential Employee Assistance and Counselling service, which can offer support to anyone affected by these recent and ongoing events.
 We also provide a confidential helpline – Mindful Employer Plus – as well as members of staff in each campus who are trained Mental Health First Aiders.
 All of these resources are available to support and/or appropriately signpost our staff to help manage their feelings and emotions at this time.

 If you have been a victim of harassment and abuse or have witnessed it taking place, please report this directly to the police on 999 if an emergency or 101 to report an incident.
 ULaw does not tolerate abuse of any kind within our community and we take all allegations of bullying, harassment and any kind of discrimination very seriously.
-Students are encouraged to view our Bullying and Harassment Policy if you have any concerns.
+Students are encouraged to view our Dignity at Work and Study Policy if you have any concerns.

 Promoting equality, addressing structural racism

 The #blacklivesmatter movement is focused on the experiences of black people.
 Our University is committed to supporting all students who encounter structural racism.